aleph2c/miros/doc/i_mongol_example.rst

 We aren't going to delve into any mathematical rigor, but instead lean heavily on our intuition and our design sensibilities.
 A set of statecharts could be explained using a stick in some mud in the 13th century.
-This would be harder to do with calculus, differential equations and linear algebra.
+This would be harder to do with calculus, differential equations and linear algebra, so let's stay away from that.

 Which brings us back to the idea of cognitive load.
 We are expecting these horse archers to remember a lot of things while in the heat of battle.
-If I were an officer explaining this empathy tactic, I would be complicit in weakening the unit by filling their head with over complicated maps.
+If I were an officer explaining this empathy tactic, I would be complicit in weakening the unit by filling their head with over complicated crap.

-So, I'll try to simplify how I would want them to model their brethren to this:
+So let's simplify things:

 .. image:: _static/empathypartial.svg
     :align: center

+Now they are less precise in how they model the other members of their unit; yet the same main states appear.
+They know who is not waiting who is waiting and who is dead.

 much less effective asking them to do something mentally complicated when I could be asking them to do something simple.